 Poll after poll shows Texans want lawmakers to focus on improving access to health care; not taking it away.
 Unfortunately, a lawsuit filed by Texas Attorney General Ken Paxton – Texas v.
-United States – would do just that by eliminating the entire Affordable Care Act (ACA).
+United States or the Health Care Repeal lawsuit – would do just that by eliminating the entire Affordable Care Act (ACA).

 If the Attorney General wins his misguided lawsuit, it would have devastating effects on Texans and people across the country: 20 million Americans would lose their health care coverage, insurance companies would be allowed to once again discriminate against people with pre-existing conditions, and seniors would pay much more for premiums in the Marketplace and drugs in Medicare.
 The Texas Legislature failed to address health coverage this past session and without the Affordable Care Act, the uninsured rate would skyrocket.

 Examples of harm to Texans

 - 1.7 million Texas would lose their health care coverage.
 The state’s uninsured rate would shoot up by 37 percent.